 The optional essay provides you with an excellent opportunity to tell the Ad Com what you could not tell because you were bound by the specifications of essay questions.
-This question is also meant to shine a spotlight on experience or side of your personality that has not been revealed in the other parts of your application: essays, recommendation letters, and resume.
+This question is also meant to shine a spotlight on the experience or a side of your personality that has not been revealed in the other parts of your application: essays, recommendation letters, and resume.

 Four ways to use an optional essay to strengthen your candidacy:

-1. Reveal your non-work side:
+1. Reveal your non-work side

 First, you may use this question to reveal your non-professional side.
 If you have significant extracurricular accomplishments (sports, music, writing, painting, etc.) or a community welfare activity that you initiated or led, you should go ahead and share those stories.
 Do not worry if it gets personal because the personal side is always reflected in our professional performance in any way.
 For example, a person who is hardworking, honest, conscientious, and accountable in his personal life is expected to demonstrate the same degree of sincerity in his/her professional life as well.

-2. Elaborate on your most unique trait:
+2. Elaborate on your most unique trait

-Secondly. if you feel you have covered all aspects of your personality in other essays but would like to elaborate /re-emphasize the most significant of them in detail, here is your opportunity to do that.
+Secondly, if you feel you have covered all aspects of your personality in other essays but would like to elaborate /re-emphasize the most significant of them in detail, here is your opportunity to do that.
 For example, if you have an amazing example of your ability to take initiative or to think outside the box or exceptional work ethic, but could not describe it in detail in other essays because you had a lot of other ground to cover in a limited space, it is a good idea to provide details of that particular story here.
 Remember, you need to build a story from your life experience while doing that.
 For example, simply stating that you have an extraordinary work ethic would read like a hollow claim unless you illustrate it with an amazing story from your professional life.

-3. Address a weakness in your profile:
+3. Address a weakness in your profile

 Also, you can use optional essay questions to provide context for a weakness in your profile, like a low GPA or GMAT or a gap in your job history.
 Make sure your reason is genuine to convince them that your low grades occurred due to unforeseen circumstances beyond your control.
 One of the applicants I worked with had an excellent profile: a stellar GMAT ( 750+), an impressive 7 years of work experience, and numerous other academic achievements to his credit, but he had a low GPA because his family circumstances forced him to work round the clock throughout his undergraduate years in order to support his and his sister's education.
 He effectively used this life- experience in his optional essay to justify his low GPA.